Der Wixxer: Plot

 The film begins at BlackWhite castle, one of the last castles in Black-and-white located in the United Kingdom.
 Residing there is the Earl of Cockwood (Thomas Fritsch), a notorious gangster.
-At some point, a tourist couple from Bitterfeld gets lost in the woods and witnesses a murder: the Monk with the Whip gets run over by a truck.
+At some point, an East German tourist couple from Bitterfeld (Anke Engelke and Olli Dittrich) gets lost in the woods and witnesses a murder: the Monk with the Whip gets run over by a truck.
 At the wheel: The Wixxer, an evil gangster who wears a skull mask and wants to take over London's crime scene.
 To do that he arranges for the death of many of the current gangsters.

 Scotland Yard sends its – allegedly – best man, Chief Inspector Even Longer.
 Since the Wixxer killed Even Longer's partner Rather Short (Thomas Heinze), a new partner is assigned: Very Long.
 They start to investigate and suspect the Earl of Cockwood.
 However, the Earl (who officially raises pugs and unofficially smuggles girl groups, amongst other things) is affected by the Wixxer's ambitions as well.

 Their investigations bring the two inspectors back to London where they meet the dubious Harry Smeerlap (Lars Rudolph, pun with German “Schmierlappen” = creep, greasy rag) and his men, who work for Cockwood.
 Smeerlap tries to conceal his racketeerings, but Very Long and Even Longer can finally arrest him.
 At the end they are able to finally identify the Wixxer: it is none other than Rather Short who killed the original Wixxer and assumed his identity.

 Background

-The film is based on a radio play that Oliver Kalkofe (together with Oliver Welke) performed in the 1990s during his time as a radio moderator at radio ffn.
+The film is based on a radio play that Oliver Kalkofe (together with Oliver Welke) performed in the 1990s during his time as a radio host at radio ffn.

 The film was shot mostly in the Czech Republic, i.e. in Hostivar studios, the Kladnice mine and around Prague.